-Fruit enzymes work amazing at gently exfoliating your skin, but aren’t abrasive like a scrub, and aren’t harsh or irritating like some exfoliating acids.
+Fruit enzymes dissolve build up on the surface of your skin without being abrasive like a scrub.
+And they aren’t harsh or irritating like some exfoliating acids.
 And even though they’re gentle, they can work great for evening out your skin tone, smoothing textured skin, and removing buildup off the surface of your skin.
 Fruit enzymes can have a brightening effect on your skin as well.

-Another thing that excited me about this product is that it can be rinsed off with water.
+As I’ve already mentioned, I was really excited that this oil cleanser can be rinsed off with just water.
 You don’t need a wash cloth to remove it.

 All the all-natural oil cleansers I’ve ever used always need to be removed with a wash cloth, which isn’t for everyone.
-Sometimes even the most gentle and soft wash cloth can be too rough for someone with sensitive skin, active acne, or any kind of skin inflammation or irritation.
+Sometimes even the most gentle and soft wash cloth can be too rough for someone with sensitive skin, active acne, irritation, or inflammatory skin conditions.

 I’m asked all the time for recommendations for those of you who love oil cleansing, but can’t use a washcloth.
 I was excited to see how this cleanser worked, and if this could be something I could recommend for very sensitive skin?